MEONMedical/Log4Qt/Readme.md

         msbuild Log4Qt.sln
         msbuild /t:INSTALL Log4Qt.sln

 For static build call qmake with

-    qmake "DEFINES+=LOG4QT_STATIC" or uncommend LOG4QT_STATIC in the build.pri file
+    qmake "DEFINES+=LOG4QT_STATIC"
+or uncommend LOG4QT_STATIC in the build.pri file.
 Don't forget to define LOG4QT_STATIC also in your project.
 Logging to a database via databaseappender can be enabled with qmake "QT += sql"

 ### include in your project
 Add following line to your project's file